-Popular in many countries, squid can be found in restaurants all over the world in places like Spain, Italy, Portugal, Croatia, Egypt, Malta, Korea, and more.
-Spain and Italy make squid in paella, risotto, soups, and pasta, while Portugal makes lulas, grilled whole kebabs of squid rings with bell peppers and onions.
-In Korea, fresh squid is often served with mustard and sauce before being salted and wrapped in lettuce or pillard leaves.
+Spanish and Italian cooks add squid to paella, risotto, soups, and pasta, while in Portugal, you can find lulas, grilled whole kebabs of squid rings with bell peppers and onions.
+In Korea, fresh squid is often served deep-fried, then wrapped with mustard or chili sauce in lettuce leaves.

-Squid is found in additional Asian countries like China, Thailand, Japan and Taiwan.
-Usually, the squid is grilled whole and sold in food stalls and stands.
-You can find more heavily spiced squid in stir-fries, rice, and noodle dishes in Chinese and Southeast Asian cuisine.
+In many Asian countries such as China, Thailand, Japan, and Taiwan, squid is grilled whole and sold at food stalls and stands.
+You can find more heavily spiced squid in stir-fries, and rice and noodle dishes in Chinese and Southeast Asian cuisine.